-Vanilla Bean Healthy Sweet Potato Casserole with Crunchy Pecan Oat Topping
+Healthy Sweet Potato Casserole

-Prior to this healthy sweet potato casserole recipe’s cosmic disruption of my sweet potato casserole preferences, I was already in a happily committed relationship with our current family favorite, Glazed Sweet Potatoes with Whiskey Pecans.
-It and Rosemary Bacon Mushroom Stuffing are my two favorite Thanksgiving side dishes, to the extent that, after the meal, I hide a personal container of them both from the rest of my family in an undisclosed location for my own personal consumption.
+Truth be told, when I first made this Healthy Sweet Potato Casserole, I was not in the market for a new sweet potato recipe.
+For years, I’d made and loved my mom’s Glazed Sweet Potatoes with Whiskey Pecans.
+It and Rosemary Bacon Mushroom Stuffing are my two favorite Thanksgiving side dishes to the extent that after the meal, I hide a container of them in an undisclosed location for my own personal consumption.

-Oh.
-My.
-Word.
-The savory crunch of the oats and pecans proved to be the ideal counterpoint to the velvety vanilla sweet potatoes and vaulted this healthy sweet potato casserole straight into the holiday side dish stratosphere.
-I ate an enormous serving for lunch, a second at dinner, and a third for breakfast with a dollop of Greek yogurt on top.
-In a final act of self preservation, I moved what few leftovers remained to the garage refrigerator, hoping the distance would encourage me to eat something besides healthy sweet potato casserole for a meal.
+Last year’s record: I ate two servings of the casserole at dinner and one the next morning (if you’re looking for a healthy sweet potato breakfast casserole, try this one with a extra maple syrup and vanilla Greek yogurt).
+In a final act of self preservation, I moved what little remained to our garage refrigerator, hoping the distance would encourage me to eat something besides healthy sweet potato casserole for a meal.
 It didn’t work.

-Healthy Sweet Potato Casserole with Crunchy Oat Topping
+Healthy Sweet Potato Casserole

 For the Sweet Potatoes:

-- 4 1/2 pounds sweet potatoes, scrubbed (about 4–5 very large sweet potatoes)
+- 4 1/2 pounds sweet potatoes — scrubbed (about 4–5 very large sweet potatoes)

 - 1 cup unsweetened vanilla almond milk

-- 2 vanilla beans (or 2 tablespoons vanilla bean paste)*
+- 2 vanilla beans — or 2 tablespoons vanilla bean paste*

-- 2 tablespoons virgin coconut oil, melted
+- 2 tablespoons virgin coconut oil — melted

 - 3/4 teaspoon ground cinnamon